Maelstrom8/Malignance/Documentation/Gameplay Documentation.md

 - [Black Retextures & More](https://www.nexusmods.com/dragonsdogma/mods/5) -- Colors a lot of armors, mostly assassin-themed ones black.
 Unless you are mod savy, it appears that you can either use this or LDK's Armory, so I'd uhh, yeah.
 Also I wasn't sure if I wanted to turn a lot of stuff black.
 - [Chainmail Textures 6K](https://www.nexusmods.com/dragonsdogma/mods/479) -- I wanted to use this, but old notes about 6K textures causes crashing scare me.
 Feel free to use if you want.
 - [Condemned Gore Cyclops in Gransys](https://www.nexusmods.com/dragonsdogma/mods/838) -- This places two very strong Bitterblack Isle monsters on the main map, in a specific spot - see the mod page.
 New players and veterans alike.. you can enable this if you want more of a challenge, more of an "ooph" for your gameplay.
+- [Pawn Stars](https://www.nexusmods.com/dragonsdogma/mods/87) -- Moved here and made optional.
+This enhances offline pawns by making them all female..?
+You can enable / disable at any time, see mod page.
+- Optimized Nude Mod -- I have any links for this, but you can look it up.
+I also have no support for it.

 ## LIST MODIFICATIONS